NCAR/dart-web-ref/content/research/wrf-hydro.md

 date: 2021-01-01T14:58:06-07:00
 type: research
 image: "images/science_nuggets/ats_local_200_1_teaser.png"
+hero: "images/hero/wrf-hydro.jpg"
 category: ["FLOOD PREDICTION"]
 weight: 30
+figures:
+ - image : "/images/science_nuggets/ats_local_200_1.png"
+   caption : "A depiction of the along-the-stream localization scheme implemented in the project.
+The asterisks depict stream flow gauges and the rainbow-colored segments depict the specific areas affected by the assimilated data."
+ - image : "/images/science_nuggets/pee_dee_hydrograph.png"
+   caption : "Precipitation and estimated stream flow for a hydrograph along the Pee Dee River.
+The Open Loop (orange line) refers to the estimated stream flow without data assimilation.
+The Prior (black line) and Posterior (dashed blue line) Means show significant reduction in the root mean squared error (RMSE)."
+ - image : "/images/science_nuggets/fig_system_schematic.png"
+   caption : "A schematic depicting the data assimilation system used in the experiment."
 ---

 Hurricanes are among the deadliest weather phenomena on earth.
 The intensity of